 Before taking any action to reduce your tax liabilities you should always seek independent financial advice from an FCA registered adviser.
-For help in choosing an independent financial adviser, visit the money advice service website.
+For help in choosing an independent financial adviser, visit the MoneyHelper website.

 How is the annual allowance calculated?

 The increase in the value of your pension savings in the LGPS in a year is calculated by: